 How To Make Vanilla Bean Glaze

-Mix glaze ingredients until smooth.
+Mix the glaze ingredients until smooth.

 Once the loaves are completely cooled, drizzle the vanilla bean eggnog glaze over the top of each loaf.

 Now I will say this, the glaze is optional…but I HIGHLY recommend adding it.
-This is not an overly sweet cranberry bread recipe, so this mild sweet vanilla bean glaze adds just the right amount of sweet to offset the “tang” of those cranberries.
+This is not an overly sweet cranberry bread recipe, so this mild sweet vanilla bean glaze adds just the right amount of sweetness to offset the “tang” of those cranberries.

 See how handy that parchment paper is at catching the “over-flow” of glaze!
 I love the beautiful flecks of vanilla bean in the glaze thanks to the paste.
 It truly heightens the subtle flavor of vanilla.